scsanchez/scsanchez/README.md

-hey there! how nice to have you here!!
+hey there! how nice to have you here!

 i am a junior developer whose main technologies are react and python.